• Skip to main content

 No. Seriously, designing an earthing system to typically provide two safety functions.

 The second function of the earthing system is to ensure that, in the event of an earth fault.
 Any fault current occurring can return to the source in a controlled manner.
-I mean by managing the return path avoiding damage to equipment or injury to people.
+By managing the return path avoiding damage to equipment or injury to people.

 A sufficiently low-impedance earthing system ensures that the portion of the returning earth fault current can flow to operate protective devices correctly.
 Initiating circuit breakers or fuses to interrupt the flow of current successfully.